 Recently there have been lots of debates and discussions about treaty and self-determination.
 Some of the important recent developments are:

 The 2017 Uluru Statement: In May 2017, Aboriginal and Torres Strait Islander leaders from across Australia gathered at Uluru to consider and discuss the issue of recognising Aboriginal and Torres Strait Islander people in the Australian Constitution.
-A statement released after the meeting stated the majority of delegates didn’t agree with having only symbolic recognition in the Constitution and called for a representative body for Aboriginal and Torres Strait Islander peoples to be created and a treaty process to begin, however the Turnbull Government has stated they will not accept the recommendations of Uluru Statement.
+A statement released after the meeting stated the majority of delegates didn’t agree with having only symbolic recognition in the Constitution and called for a representative body for Aboriginal and Torres Strait Islander peoples to be created and a treaty process to begin, however the Turnbull and then Morrison governments have stated they will not accept the recommendations of Uluru Statement.

 Victorian treaty process: At the moment there is a treaty process happening in Victoria between the State Government and Aboriginal people.
 This process started in 2016 with the creation of the Aboriginal Treaty Working Group and Community consultations.

 The Aboriginal Representative Body will be made up of elected representatives of the Victorian Aboriginal Community, including Traditional Owners and Elders and voted by Aboriginal people living in Victoria.
 This Body will not negotiate Treaty, but will rather set out the rules and framework for treaty negotiations.
-Exactly what the Aboriginal Representative Body will look like is still being worked out.
 For more information about the current proposals for the Representative Body, visit the Victorian Treaty Advancement Commission website.